scarvalhojr/aocleaderboard/README.md

 ### Other settings

 - In `settings.toml`:
-  - `leaderboard_default_order` - default leaderboard ordering.
+  - `leaderboard_default_order` - default leaderboard ordering, either
+    `"local_score"` (default) or `"stars"`.
   - `leaderboard_update_sec` - how often to fetch leaderboards from
     adventofcode.com, in seconds.
-  - `latest_event_year` - override the latest event year, which by default is the current year or the previous year if current date is before Dec 1st (when first puzzle unlocks).
+  - `latest_event_year` - override the latest event year, which by default is the current year or the previous year if the current date is before Dec 1st (when first puzzle unlocks).
   - `exclude_members` - a list of member IDs to exclude from leaderboard.

 - To change any Rocket-specific settings, e.g. path to TLS certs an keys, or